Logo of Land Soil Crop Hub {{< var country >}} Land Soil Crop Hub Kenya

 Summary

 In this section you learned about the FAIR principles and how this applies to the soil data community.
-In the next sections we will introduce a data management strategy we use on some of our projects.
+In the next section we will introduce a data management strategy we use on some of our projects.
 We expect some of the presented tools may be worthwile to have a closer look at, to see if it can support you in your daily tasks.